USS Racine (LST-1191): Construction and career

 The LST was ordered as the fourth hull of the third group in Fiscal Year 1967 and a contract was awarded on 15 July 1966.
 The ship was laid down by the National Steel & Shipbuilding Company, at their yard in San Diego, California on 13 December 1969.
 Named for the city in Wisconsin, Racine was launched on 15 August 1970, sponsored by the wife of Vice Admiral Edwin B. Hooper.
 Racine was placed in commission on 9 July 1971.

 Racine entered service on the west coast of the United States and spent time performing routine tasks along the coast and participating in naval exercises.
 Beginning in June 1972, the ship was sent on a training cruise to South America before returning to the US in July.
 On 13 September 1972, the LST was deployed to the western Pacific, transporting troops and supplies between the various US bases there and Vietnam.
 Racine returned to San Diego on 17 May 1973.
 The LST returned to the western Pacific in 1974, 1976–1977, 1978–1979 and 1980.
 For service during the Vietnam War, Racine earned one battle star.
 On 6 November 1979, Racine collided with Li Tung Sol, a small fishing vessel.
 No injuries were reported.
-On On 15 January 1981, the LST was transferred to the Naval Reserve Force.
+On 15 January 1981, the LST was transferred to the Naval Reserve Force.

 Racine was decommissioned on 2 October 1993 was placed in inactive reserve at Pearl Harbor, Hawaii.
 The ship was struck from the Naval Vessel Register on 1 December 2008.
 In 2009, there was discussion of a possible sale of ex- and ex-Racine to Peru.
 This plan did not materialize and ex-Fresno was sunk as a target in 2014.
 Ex-Racine was listed as "disposal by experimental use" by Naval Sea Systems Command (NAVSEA) in September 2016.